-The DfE have recently underlined the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”
+The DfE has underlined the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs”

 The Government set out its definition of British Values in the 2011 Prevent Strategy and these values are reiterated.
 At The Greville, these values are reinforced regularly and in the following ways:

-Democracy is embedded within the school.
+Democracy is an important aspect of the school.
 Pupils are listened to by adults and are taught to listen carefully with concern to each other, respecting the right of every pupil to have their opinions and voice heard.
 We empower our pupils by giving them opportunities to make choices about the things that they believe to be important.
 By valuing each ‘voice’ and by listening and responding to that voice we demonstrate that we support democracy and liberty.

-We have a Pupil Governing Body which meets regularly with a member of staff to discuss issues raised in class council meetings.
-The Pupil Governing Body has access to a small budget if required and is genuinely able to effect change within the school, for example requesting new playground equipment and markings.
-Every pupil on the pupil Governing Body is voted in by their class.
+We have a Pupil Council which meets regularly with a member of staff to discuss issues raised in class council meetings.
+The Pupil Council has access to a small budget and is genuinely able to effect change within the school.
+For example, being involved in deciding the school values and designing playground markings .
+Every pupil on the Pupil Council is voted in by their class.

 The Rule of Law